pollen-robotics/reachy-2023-docs/content/VR/use-teleop/start/index.md

 2. Select the robot you want to teleoperate (or create a new one), and click on "Connect".

+3. Get familiar with the controls in the mirror room and the virtual robot.
+You may configure various settings here.
+When you are raedy press "Ready", and hold (A).

-3. When the robot is ready, click on "Click here to start", then **look straight ahead, with your body in the same orientation as your head while pressing A** to start the teleoperation. *The initial head position is used to determine the coordinate system giving your VR controllers position.*
+4. **Look straight ahead, with your body in the same orientation as your head while pressing A** to start the teleoperation. *The initial head position is used to determine the coordinate system giving your VR controllers position.*

-{{< alert icon="👉" text="<b>Warning:</b> you <b>cannot move</b> anymore after this step.
+{{< alert icon="👉" text="<b>Warning:</b> you <b>don't want to move your body</b> anymore after this step.
 The position of your VR controllers to master the robot arms are calculated depending on the position you had while pressing A." >}}

 {{< warning icon="🚨" text="<b>Important:</b> even if Reachy is bio-inspired, it cannot reproduce exactly all your movements.
 There are <b>positions that cannot be reached</b> by the robot.
 Please <b>avoid unusual movements</b> and do not persist in trying to reach a position if you see that the robot is stuck before it." >}}

-5. Come back any time to menu by **pressing A**.
-Teleoperation of the robot is automatically paused if the menu is open.
-You can move to another place in menu.
+5. Come back any time to mirror room by **holding A**.
+Teleoperation of the robot is automatically paused if the headset is removed.

-{{< alert icon="👉" text="Please <b>stop teleoperation before removing your headset</b> (go back to menu or quit the app).
+{{< alert icon="👉" text="Please <b>stop teleoperation before removing your headset</b> (go back to mirror room or quit the app).
 If you do not, Reachy will continue following your controllers and headset orientation, and this can cause damages to the robot." >}}

 ### Stop teleoperation

-1. Come back to the **menu** to pause the teleoperation by **pressing A** at any time during teleoperation.
+1. Come back to the **mirror room** to pause the teleoperation by **holding A** at any time during teleoperation.

-2. Leave the app by clicking "**Quit**" in the menu and continue with "Yes, leave.".
+2. Leave the app by clicking "**Quit**" icons in the mirror room and connection menu.

-The motors are automatically turned into compliant mode when not teleoperated.
+The motors are automatically turned into compliant mode when quitting the mirror room.
 Please make sure the arms are close enough to the lowest position they can reach when coming back to the menu to avoid them falling or hitting something.

 ## Step-by-step starting
-1. Prepare your VR equipment to be VR ready: turn on all VR device, make sure they are correctly detected by SteamVR.
-  *For Oculus Quest users:*
-  You need to launch the Oculus application before starting the teleoperation application.
+1. Make sure that your VR equipement is up and running.
+Please refer to your device documentation.

 2. Make sure the robot is turned on, connected to the network and that all the robot services are running. *By default, if you haven't modified anything, all services should be automatically launched on start of the **full/starter kit** robots.*

-3. Launch the application .exe file
+3. Launch the application *TeleoperateReachy.exe* file if you are using a VR device connected to a Windows computer.
+For Oculus Quest users, start the app from within the headset if you have installed the *.apk*.

 4. Equip yourself with your headset, make sure you can see both controllers and that the scene is moving correctly in accordance with your head movements.